Budget padding allegations: EFCC invites Jibrin - Nigeria Today

 “Is my boss, Senate President and Chairman of National Assembly, Sen. Bukola Saraki aware of this?

-The post Budget padding allegations: EFCC invites Jibrin appeared first on Vanguard News.
+The post Budget padding allegations: EFCC invites Jibrin appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share